redhat-appdev-practice/openapi-vertx-archetype/README.md

 - Allow to choose between basic Vert.x style callbacks, RxJava2, and Mutiny for async APIs
 - Enable generating the Vert.x Web API Contract MainVerticle
 - Add your idea to the GitHub issues!!!

+## FAQ

+- Why does it generate a Multi-module Maven project instead of a simple single Maven project?
+  - This is a limitation of the jOOQ JPA generator and I found that I liked it this way anyhow.